xinkjs/xink/packages/xink/README.md

 `SCHEMAS` is a built-in `HOOKS` object.
 For each route handler and data type, you can define a schema to validate data.
 You can only use SCHEMAS when using a validation library that is [Standard Schema](https://standardschema.dev) compliant.
 You can use types with this as well.

+> With the information you define here, xink will automatically create OpenAPI docs for the endpoint.
+The only requirement is that you set your openapi docs path - see [openapi config](#openapi-configuration)

 ```js
 /* src/routes/route.js */
 import * as v from 'valibot'